rgwch/webelexis/doc/developer.md

 node >= 10
 jdk >=8
-elexis running on a slightly modified mysql database (run `server/modify_elexis.sql` for the modifications)
+elexis running on a slightly modified mysql database (source `server/modify_elexis.sql` for the modifications)

 ... as needed ...: